Real Talk Kaupapa - Our Why

-New Zealand has some of the highest youth suicide rates in the developed world.
-685 people died by suicide in New Zealand in 2019.
-Of this, 169 were Māori suicides and a total of 84 deaths were made up made up of rangatahi aged between 9-19 years old.
+Aotearoa has some of the highest youth suicide rates in the developed world.
+654 people died by suicide in Aotearoa in 2020.
+Of this, 174 were Māori suicides and a total of 78 deaths were made up made up of rangatahi aged between 10-25 years old.

 We know that the Real Talk kaupapa and kōrero is making a positive impact in Aotearoa, and can contribute to improving rangatahi wellbeing and reduce the likelihood of suicide for rangatahi.

 We take our audience on a journey, a journey of laughter, a journey of tears, and a journey with absolute passion and purpose.

 We create a safe space to speak about what we have experienced in our lives, and that we don’t have to be whakamā, we don’t have to live in silence, we don’t have to hide our secrets anymore.

 When we speak, we heal.
 When we speak, we free ourselves.
 When we speak, we provide inspiration and hope for others.

 The subjects covered in our kōrero include, but are not limited to the subjects listed below:

 Discrimination – racial, gender, sexual orientation